Evaluating Complex Queries on Streaming Graphs: Streaming Graph Algebra

 \subsection{SGA Operators}

-Inputs to each SGA operator are one or more logically partitioned streaming graphs $S_a$ (Definition \ref{def:logical-partitioning}) where each $S_{a}$ contains sgts that represent edges or paths with the same label $a \in \Sigma$.
+For ease of exposition, the rest of the paper assumes that inputs to each SGA operator are partitioned into one more streaming graphs $S_a$ based on tuple labels where each $S_{a}$ contains sgts with the same label $a \in \Sigma$.
 The output of each operator is also a streaming graph $S_{o}$ where each sgt has the label $o \in \Sigma \setminus \phi(E^I)$.\footnote{$\phi(E^I) \subset \Sigma$ is reserved for input graph edges and cannot be used by operators as labels for resulting sgts.
-In other words, $\phi(E^I) \subset \Sigma$ corresponds to EDBs in Datalog as described in Section \ref{sec:query-system}.} In the remainder, we formally and precisely define the semantics of each operator.
-The possible physical implementations of these operators are discussed in Section \ref{sec:physical-algebra}.
-SGA contains the following operators: windowing (Definition \ref{def:windowing}), filter (Definition \ref{def:selection}), union (Definition \ref{def:union}), subgraph pattern (Definition \ref{def:subgraph-pattern-operator}), and path navigation (Definition \ref{def:path-navigation-operator}).
+In other words, $\phi(E^I) \subset \Sigma$ corresponds to EDBs in Datalog as described in Section \ref{sec:query-system}.} SGA contains the following operators: windowing (Definition \ref{def:windowing}), filter (Definition \ref{def:selection}), union (Definition \ref{def:union}), subgraph pattern (Definition \ref{def:subgraph-pattern-operator}), and path navigation (Definition \ref{def:path-navigation-operator}).

-\begin{definition}[\textsf{WSCAN}] The \textbf{windowing operator} $\mathcal{W}$ transforms a given input graph stream $S^I$ to a streaming graph $S$ by adjusting the validity interval of each sgt based on the window size $\mathcal{T}$ and the optional slide interval $\beta$, i.e., $\mathcal{W}_{\mathcal{T}, \beta}(S^I) := S: \big[ (u, v, l, [t, exp), \mathcal{D}: e(u, v, l)) \mid (u, v, l, t) \in S^I \wedge exp= \lfloor t / \beta \rfloor \cdot \beta + \mathcal{T} \big]$. \end{definition}
+\begin{definition}[WSCAN] The \textbf{windowing operator} $\mathcal{W}$ transforms a given input graph stream $S^I$ to a streaming graph $S$ by adjusting the validity interval of each sgt based on the window size $\mathcal{T}$ and the optional slide interval $\beta$, i.e., $\mathcal{W}_{\mathcal{T}, \beta}(S^I) := S: \big[ (u, v, l, [t, exp), \mathcal{D}: e(u, v, l)) \mid (u, v, l, t) \in S^I \wedge exp= \lfloor t / \beta \rfloor \cdot \beta + \mathcal{T} \big]$. \end{definition}

-The window size $\mathcal{T}$ determines the length of the validity interval of sgts and the slide interval $\beta$ controls the granularity at which the time-based sliding window progress, as defined in \cite{abw02, Pacaci_2020}.
-In case $\beta$ is not provided, it can be treated as $\beta=1$, i.e., single time instant with the smallest granularity, and it defines a sliding window that progress every time instant.
+The window size $\mathcal{T}$ determines the length of the validity interval of sgts and the slide interval $\beta$ controls the granularity at which the time-based sliding window progresses \cite{abw02, Pacaci_2020}.
+If $\beta$ is not provided, default is $\beta=1$, i.e., single time instant with the smallest granularity, and it defines a sliding window that progresses at every time instant.